 PPP Loan Forgiveness FAQ:

-We have set up an online forgiveness application process and will email you when it’s time to get started.
+We have set up an online forgiveness application process.
+The portal is open and ready to accept your application.
 All forgiveness applications to Old Point will need to be submitted via our online portal.

-We continue monitoring legislative changes and updated guidance from the SBA and we’ll update or process with any applicable updates.
-We encourage you to review the SBA’s documentation requirements set forth in the applications available on the SBA’s and Treasury’s website.
+We continue monitoring legislative changes and updated guidance from the SBA and we’ll update our process with any applicable updates.
+We encourage you to review the SBA’s documentation requirements set forth in the applications available on the SBA’s (https://www.sba.gov/funding-programs/loans/coronavirus-relief-options/paycheck-protection-program ) and Treasury’s website (https://home.treasury.gov/policy-issues/cares/assistance-for-small-businesses).
 In addition, we encourage you to review all updated guidance related to other matters impacting the PPP, CARES Act and Flexibility Act on the SBA’s and Treasury’s website.

 Here is when you can file for forgiveness:

-- The end of your 24-week or 8-week (if available and elected) PPP Forgiveness Period (Covered Period), or December 31, 2020, whichever is earlier
+- At the end of your 24-week or 8-week (if available and elected) PPP Forgiveness Period (Covered Period), or December 31, 2020, whichever is earlier

 - Before the end of your Covered Period if you’ve used all the loan proceeds for which you’ll be requesting forgiveness